4 Landlording Habits You Should Stick By in 2023

-When making your New Year’s resolutions for 2018, eating healthier and going to the gym might be on your list, but don’t just stop there; include some resolutions that apply to you as a landlord.
-Here are a few essential landlording habits you can adopt in the new year.
+When making your New Year’s resolutions for 2023, eating healthier and going to the gym might be on your list, but don’t just stop there.
+Also include some resolutions that apply to you as a landlord.
+Here are a few essential landlording habits you can adopt this year.

 Be proactive about understanding tax policy.

-With the passing of a massive tax plan in the twilight of 2017, there are going to be some substantial changes to how you and your properties are taxed.
-As with most legislation, it’s complex and will require the analysis of varied experts to understand who it will affect and how, and it’s safe to assume that there will be consequences for property managers.
+With the passing of a massive tax plan in the twilight of 2017, there were some substantial changes to how you and your properties are taxed.
+As with most legislation, it’s complex and requires the analysis of varied experts to understand who it will affect and how.
 For your bottom line and your stress level, one of the best landlording habits you can adopt is to diligently make sure you’re doing your best to stay in-the-know as the impact of the tax bill is digested.
 There’s already been some analysis as it pertains to landlords, but more is certain to follow.
 In what seems to be one of our mantras here at Innago, remember that local is always better: consult your local landlord association to make sure you’re not the only landlord in the neighborhood operating on dated information.

 Double down on social media.